Join the online shopping revolution and set up your eCommerce store

 Pros: You can also set up an autoresponder sequence that delivers emails to new subscribers on a specific schedule.
 AWeber also has customizable email templates to increase your conversion and deliverability rate.

-Cons: Would be nice to be able to send out individual emails to prospective clients to entice them to buy.
+Cons: It would be nice to be able to send out individual emails to prospective clients to entice them to buy.
 Maybe a CRM like addition.

 The only email marketing company to provide automated email marketing tools, landing pages, and webinar software in one place.